haydenratliff/haydenratliff.github.io/_pages/portfolio.md

   - /portfolio
 ---

 Welcome to my portfolio!
-Below is a selection of some of the Machine Learning and Data Science projects I've worked on.
+Below is a selection of my Machine Learning, Data Science, and Optimization projects.

 {% include base_path %}